martimgalvao/hearing_urban_change/README.md

 # Hearing Urban Change

-Using noise incident reports from 311 noise complaints from [NYC Open Data](https://data.cityofnewyork.us/Social-Services/311-Noise-Complaints/p5f6-bkga/data) and observed rent index data from [Zillow Research](https://www.zillow.com/research/data/), we can explore how correlation between noise incident reports and observed rent index can be used as as an indicator of urban change in New York City neighborhoods.
+Several studies to date have looked into the significance of noise incident reports as an indicator of gentrification in urban areas ([Vo 2018](https://www.buzzfeednews.com/article/lamvo/gentrification-complaints-311-new-york), [Misra 2018](https://www.bloomberg.com/news/articles/2018-10-18/in-new-york-city-gentrification-brings-more-311-calls)).
+While the research seems to point towards a correlated relationship between the two variables, this project seeks to further investigate how this correlation can be used to identify and predict urban change.
+Using 311 noise incident reports from [NYC Open Data](https://data.cityofnewyork.us/Social-Services/311-Noise-Complaints/p5f6-bkga/data) and observed rent index data from [Zillow Research](https://www.zillow.com/research/data/), the following analyses explore how correlation between noise incident reports and observed rent index might be used as as an indicator of urban change in New York City neighborhoods.
+Proposed expansions of this study, outlined in the conclusion, seek to further explore the question of what qualifies as noise in these neighborhoods through audio event anaylsis of geo-tagged recordings.

-First, we group the available data (from 2014 to 2021) by zip code and remove all data after December 2019 to eliminate abnormal market behavior during the pandemic.
+In the first step of this analysis, available data for both noise incident reports and observed rent index from 2014 to 2021 were grouped by zip code.
+Then, data after December 2019 was removed from the dataset to eliminate abnormal market behavior caused by the pandemic.

-Then, for each zip code, we use the number of noise incident reports per month and the observed rent index of that month to determine correlation.
+Then a correlation coefficient is generated for the relaitonship between the number of noise incident reports and the observed rent index of each zip code.
+This was first attempted using data for each month but resulted in no correlations.
+Upon examining the data further it appeared that noise incident reports varied depending on the time of year, so another correlation was calculated based on average yearly data.

-After discarding zip codes with a p ≥ 0.05 and an r ≤ 0.8, we are left with no significant correlations.
+After discarding zip codes with a p > 0.05 and r < 0.8, a list of 20 correlated zip codes remained.

-Because the number of noise incidents reported exhibits regular fluctuations based on the time of year, we can also examine this same correlation on a yearly timescale.

-Running the same correlation calculation by year for 2014-2019, we get a list of 20 zip codes with a p ≤ 0.05 and r ≥ 0.8.

 A few examples: